jdcarvalho/jdcarvalho/README.md

 # Hi there, I'm João de Carvalho! 👋

 I'm a web software developer with ten years of experience.
-During this time, I've developed expertise in various domains including:
+During this time, I've developed expertise in various domains, including:

 - SaaS business;
 - Software for education;